didehLabs/.github/profile/README.md

 **didehLabs**

-*Building intelligent systems for a more capable future.*
+*Building the intelligence layer for business growth.*